Sex and the Church: From pleasure to sin

 For the Jews, procreation was the vital aspect of sex, but it was celebrated as part of a polygamous male-centred culture.
 Celibacy, adultery and homosexuality were outlawed.
 The Greek culture dominant at the time of Christ celebrated sexuality, particularly the male body and wives had no more rights than slaves.
 But there was another strand, the world of the spirit being more important to Plato and Aristotle with a denial of the flesh.

 Jesus decreed monogamy and no divorce but said little else about it and he was not representative of his church in other ways.
 Paul praised celibacy but was divided: he called one woman an apostle but forbade women from speaking in church.

 In the second century, Anthony of Egypt became the most famous of hermits who brought in the idea of monks and nuns from the Syrian understanding of Buddhism and Hinduism.
-The apocryphal Gospel of James elaborated Mary's story and introduced the idea of her perpetual virginity and miraculous birth.
+The apocryphal Gospel of James elaborated Mary's story and introduced the idea of her perpetual virginity and miraculous conception.
 People began to explain away Jesus's brothers and sisters, so that the most important marriage in the Christian story does not involve sex at all.
 Clement of Alexandria taught that sex except for procreation is wrong and Origen castrated himself to avoid temptation.

 After Constantine's vision of the Cross before the Battle of the Milvian Bridge had in his view given him the empire, he aligned Christianity with imperial power.
 Jerome tried to be a monk but became secretary to the bishop of Rome where he attacked Helvidius who claimed that Mary had enjoyed family life, and claimed that Joseph as well as Mary was a virgin.

 Augustine's sexual conflicts lay at the root of his teaching about sex summed up by the biblical exhortation "make no provision for the flesh".
 Holiness demanded control, the opposite of lust which he decided was a consequence of the fall: it explains our conviction that sex is shameful.

 When Roman power collapsed in the fourth century, Christianity stepped into the power vacuum.
 Teaching was spread by the monasteries and the penitential laid out endless rules about sex: on only 100 days a year was any sex permitted and years of penitence were decreed for any non-acceptable behaviour such as oral sex or masturbation.